timKraeuter/Behavioral-consistency-in-multi-modeling/README.md

 ### BPMN semantics

+The mapping from BPMN to GT rules is described in more detail in the corresponding [wiki](https://github.com/timKraeuter/Rewrite_Rule_Generation/wiki).
 **Example start graph and GT rules for the TJunction controller:**

 ![Example GT rules for the TJunction controller](./artifacts/figures/BPMN_Groove.svg)